Concordium/concordium-node/scripts/distribution/macOS-package/README.md

 The build script will ask whether you want to build and sign, or simply build the installer.

+NB: Make sure to replace the `genesis.dat` file in `template/payload/Library/Application Support/Concordium Node/Testnet/Data` when a new testnet is launched.

 ### Sign and Notarize